AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 Each session of the workshop will build on the previous ones.
 The learning material will be made available in [this Github repository](https://github.com/AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning) a few minutes before each session.
 The solutions to the hands-on exercises will be uploaded in [the same repository](https://github.com/AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning) after each session.

 #### Pre-requisites:
-1. The workshops will cover the data science and deep learning tools in the Python ecosystem from the scratch.
+1. The workshop will cover the data science and deep learning tools in the Python ecosystem from the scratch.
 Some familiarity with Python is a pre-requisite.
 If you have a grip on the basics of coding in some other language such as Javascript, that should suffice too.
 2. Some familiarity with probability and statistics.

 #### What to bring: